pootlepress/pootle-page-builder/README.txt

 == Upgrade Notice ==

 = 5.0.0 =
- * This is a major release, Please backup your site before updating.
+ * 5.0.0 is a major release, Please backup your site before updating from 4.x.x

 == Changelog ==

+= 5.2.0 =
+* New - Featured image row background
+* Fix - Freemius cURL error
+* Tweak - Unsplash new API tweaks
+* Tweak - Escape assets url in Pootle Button (broken on some sites)
+* Tweak - Use https for querying templates

 = 5.1.0 =
 * 2017-11-15